-The Autodiscovery part is already running in the background - the findings will keep populating your Asset Inventory view.
+The Autodiscovery part is already running in the background - the findings will keep populating your Assets Catalogue.

 The Cert Auditor vulnerability check is something you opt in for - it can be enabled or disabled in your Asset Monitoring Advanced Settings:

-Go to the Asset Inventory and select your scan profile.
+Go to your Assets and select your root asset.
 You will then be forwarded to your Asset Overview where in the top right corner you will see the Asset Monitoring Advanced Settings.

-SSL Certificate Audit is off by default, use the toggle switch to turn it on.
+SSL Certificate Audit is off by default, mark it and click on the "save" button to turn it on.

 5. Where can you see the findings?

-Domains that have been autodiscovered by Cert Matcher will be visible in your Asset Inventory.
+Domains that have been auto-discovered by Cert Matcher will be visible in your Asset Catalogue.

 Findings produced by Cert Audit will be visible in your Asset Monitoring Results.